Broiled Miso-Glazed Fish

 Instructions

-1. In a small sauté pan or saucepan on medium heat combine the sake and mirin and bring to boil for about 20 seconds.
-Reduce the heat to low and whisk in the miso paste and sugar.
-When the sugar crystals have completely dissolved into the mixture, remove entirely from the heat and whisk in the sesame oil.
+1. In a small saucepan, combine the sake and mirin and bring to a boil for 20 seconds.
+Reduce the heat to low and whisk in the miso paste and sugar until dissolved.
+Remove from heat and whisk in the sesame oil.

-2. Transfer the mixture to a wide shallow glass container to cool.
+2. Transfer the miso marinade to a shallow glass container and let it cool completely.

-4. Refridgerate for at least 1 hour, or for up to a day.
+4. Refrigerate for at least 1 hour, or up to 24 hours.

-5. Preheat the oven to 400 degrees with a rack set about 6 inches away from the top-broiler.
+5. Preheat the broiler with a rack set about 6 inches from the heat source.

-7. Broil for 3 minutes with the skin side up, or until the skin begins to brown on the edges and lightly crisp without getting burned or bubbly.
+7. Broil for 3 minutes, or until the skin begins to brown and crisp at the edges.

 9. Serve immediately with bok choy or rice.